Hasa-M/c-by-antirez/README.md

 - Lesson 01 - Introduction to C and the Compiler
 - Lesson 02 - Functions, Variables, and Memory Management in C
+- Lesson 03 - Variable Scope, Pass by Value, and C Types

 ## Setup Instructions